You All Are Captains

-You All Are Captains (original title: Todos vós sodes capitáns) is a 2010 drama film written and directed by Oliver Laxe.
+You All Are Captains (original title: Todos vós sodes capitáns) is a 2010 drama film written and directed by Óliver Laxe.

 Synopsis

 A European filmmaker is making a movie with children living in a foster home for socially excluded youngsters in Tangier, Morocco.
 While filming, the director's unorthodox methods of working cause his relationship with the children to disintegrate to such a point that the initial course of the project is altered.